dynverse/competition/docs/description.md

 ### Detailed description

-You have to write a docker container that reads in two command-line
-arguments: the first contains the location of an input file, and the second the location of the output folder, within the container.
-Examples of Dockerfile are provided for [R](../containers/methods/r/Dockerfile), [Python](../containers/methods/python/Dockerfile) and [Julia](../containers/methods/julia/Dockerfile).
-Make sure to specify an entrypoint that will read in the two parameters using the JSON notation as is shown in the examples.
+You have to write a docker container that will read in the input files and write out the output files in a mounted folder.
+This container has to have an entrypoint that will ready in two command-line arguments: the first contains the location of the input file, and the second the location of the output folder.
+Examples of Dockerfiles (and associated entrypoints) are provided for [R](../containers/methods/r/Dockerfile), [Python](../containers/methods/python/Dockerfile) and [Julia](../containers/methods/julia/Dockerfile).
+Make sure to specify the entrypoint using the JSON notation as is shown in the examples.

 The input file is an HDF5 file, which contains two matrices: the counts (`/data/counts`) and expression (`/data/expression`).
 These matrices